Shrubhog/TextFightEngine/README.md

 I have a random creature engine now.
 Now I need a way to attack them and have them attack me.
 ### September 30, 2018
 Silly me, I forgot to push the changes.
 My rookie mistakes have been sitting unfixed while I say it's perfect.
 Wow.
 Pushing now.
+## Pages setup
+Just decided to set up Github Pages so I can see it in the browser on Github, not on a python localhost.